 No xs:choice (ref only)

-The use of xs:choice can lead to ambiguity in some circumstances and are thus not allowed in NIEM reference schemas.
+can lead to ambiguity in some circumstances and are thus not allowed in NIEM reference schemas.
 Element substitution is a common alternative.

-Extension schemas are allowed to use xs:choice.
+Extension schemas are allowed to use xs:choice

 {